iTwin/itwinjs-core/docs/presentation/Hierarchies/GroupingRule.md

 > **Default value:** `""`

-Specifies an ECExpression that allows applying grouping based on evaluation result, e.g. by some property of the parent node.
+An ECExpression that results in a boolean value.
+If specified, the grouping rule applies only to instance nodes that cause the condition to evaluate to `true`.

 ```ts
 [[include:Hierarchies.Grouping.Condition.Ruleset]]